ashr/netrefject/README.md

 Anyway, if you can figure out why the module references are failing as I've done them, let me know please!

+[!!]
+Hacky way has been added and is working - but i haven't given up on the cool way yet...